VerseMetaVerse/UnrealVerse/README.md

 - Verse programming language showcased https://www.youtube.com/watch?v=Xon9r3piIIw&t=251s

 Note that currently, the only way to compile and run Verse programs is within the UEFN editing environment.
-(See below for a list of experimental Veres) Verse will eventually beccome standard in all vwersions of Unreal in order to provide increased security and massive scale, which is essential to supporting a MetaVerse.
+(See below for a list of experimental Veres) Verse will eventually beccome standard in all versions of Unreal in order to provide increased security and massive scale, which is essential to supporting a MetaVerse.

 Delivering the first version of of Verse as Unreal Editor for Fortnite (UEFN) means that there are 3 sub systems of concern in making a Verse program: